Your local health services

 Urgent Care Centre (UCC)

-A new Urgent Care Centre is now available at the New QEII Hospital, Welwyn Garden City.
-Adults and children of all ages with minor injuries or minor illnesses can go to the Urgent Care Centre.
+AUrgent Care Centre for minor injuries and minor illnesses is now available at the New QEII Hospital, Welwyn Garden City.
 No appointment is necessary and is open 24 hours every day, including weekends and bank holidays.

 Minor illnesses which would normally be treated by a GP, but which can’t wait until your GP practice is next open.